rediacc/www/src/content/docs/en/cli/api-reference/create.md

 ## user

-Create a new user in your company
+Create a new user in your organization

 #### API Information